Be the Leader No Algorithm Can Replace

 My dad was a cricketer, an educator, a coach, a mentor.
 A teacher to many.

 When he passed a couple of months ago, over 150 people came to his memorial.
-Family, friends, former colleagues, people he'd managed, people he'd taught, fellow cricketers, WACA administrators.
+Family, friends, former colleagues, people he'd managed, people he'd taught, fellow cricketers, Western Australian Cricket Association administrators.
 Writing his eulogy, I was struck by the sheer breadth of a life lived across nearly 90 years.
 So many achievements.
 So many people's lives touched.

 What people said about him

-The stories I heard kept circling back to the Maya Angelou quote: "People don't remember what you said, but they remember how you made them feel."
+The stories I heard kept reminding me of the well known quote: "People don't remember what you said, but they remember how you made them feel."

 But I think it goes even further than that.
 It's not just how he made people feel, it's what they did with that feeling.
 That's where legacy lives.